Course Overview

 The Master of Landscape Architecture offers space to experiment through research, live projects, and our studio atelier system which celebrates diversity.
 The MLA promotes multiple critical approaches to practice and a wide range of creative and analytical approaches.

-Alongside our specialist landscape staff team, our students benefit from interdisciplinary working and access to a large pool of staff and guests.
-Our graduates gain collaborative experience, networks from across the Manchester School of Architecture and landscape practices.
-They create a portfolio of work supporting them to find employment locally or globally.
+Our students benefit from working with our specialist landscape staff and engaging in interdisciplinary projects, gaining access to a diverse pool of faculty and guest experts.
+Our graduates acquire collaborative experience and build networks across the Manchester School of Architecture and landscape practices.
+They develop a portfolio that supports them to find employment both locally and globally.

 Features